Prehistoric music: Libya

 Excavations in 1969 found a 90-115,000 year old bone flute fragment in the Haua Fteah cave in Libya.
 It has one manmade punctured hole, which resembles similar bone flutes found in Europe and the Mediterranean.
 The exact species the bone comes from is unknown, but it seems to have come from a large bird.

 Southern Africa

-The peoples of Southern Africa in the South Africa, Zimbabwe, and Zambia region used bone, clay, and metal for creating instruments, as idiophones and aerophones were the two types of instruments that were made.
-Spinning disks, bone tubes, and a bullroarer were found in the Southern and Western Capes of South Africa that date back from 2525±85 BP - 1732 AD.
-There were also many more bone tubes found in the Matjes River which may have been used for flutes, trumpets, whistles, bells, and mbira keys.
+The peoples of Southern Africa in South Africa, Zimbabwe and Zambia used bone, clay and metal for creating instruments, as idiophones and aerophones were the two types of instruments that were made.
+Spinning disks, bone tubes and a bullroarer were found in the Southern and Western Capes of South Africa that date back from 2525±85 BP - 1732 AD.
+There were also many more bone tubes found in the Matjies River which may have been used for flutes, trumpets, whistles, bells and mbira keys.
 Numerous mbira keys were found in Zimbabwe that date back to 210±90 BP - Later Iron Age.